 - La biblioteca ideale di Giordano Bruno.
 Le opere e le fonti.
 Searchable versions of Bruno’s Latin and Italian works, indices of his Italian and Latin works and of sources used in them.

 - BIVIO: Biblioteca Virtuale On-Line.

-- Biblioteca bruniana electronica.
+- Bibliotheca bruniana electronica.
 The Complete Works of Giordano Bruno.
 Sources—Studies—Biographies—Varia.
 Warburg Institute, London.
 The site has downloadable PDF files of editions of Bruno’s works and scholarly studies in various languages.

 - Early English Books Online (EEBO).
 Digital reproductions of the 1583–85 editions of Bruno’s Italian dialogues and his Ars reminiscendi.

-My thanks to Leen Spruit for his comments on, and corrections to, the pre-publication version of this entry; Dario Tessicini for his advice about Bruno’s cometary theory; Ovanes Okopyan for the section on Soviet interpretations of Bruno; Valentina Zaffino for her various suggestions; and Ada Bronowski for her suggestion that Lucretius’s simulacra inspired, at least in part, Bruno’s theory that cosmic bodies emitted and absorbed stray particles.
+My thanks to Leen Spruit for his comments on, and corrections to, the pre-publication version of this entry; Dario Tessicini for his advice about Bruno’s cometary theory; Hilary Gatti for her comments on Bruno’s insistence on the importance of the senses and observation; Ovanes Okopyan for the section on Soviet interpretations of Bruno; Valentina Zaffino for her various suggestions; and Ada Bronowski for her suggestion that Lucretius’s simulacra inspired, at least in part, Bruno’s theory that cosmic bodies emitted and absorbed stray particles.